Chitraksh27/todo-list/README.md

-# 📝 ToDO List App - MERN Stack
+# 📝 ToDo List App - MERN Stack

 A full-stack ToDo List application built with **MongoDB**, **Express**, **React**, and **Node.js**.
 This app allows users to create, read, update, and delete tasks with real-time UI updates.